Ever walk into a room and forget why you're there, or read the same paragraph three times without absorbing anything?

 When your brain becomes overwhelmed, your short-term memory deteriorates, your attention span contracts, and you frequently lose track of what you're doing.
 These effects can feel worse if you're managing ADHD, dealing with medical conditions, or experiencing age-related cognitive decline.

 And it's not just about productivity.
-When your focus falters, your sense of well-being also suffers.
+When your focus falters, your sense of well-being suffers as well.
 You might feel scattered, disconnected, or anxious — even if you can't pinpoint why.

 Fortunately, there are practical ways to reduce mental overload and rebuild clarity.
-There's no magic button; just start small, stay consistent, and you can make strong improvements to your focus and memory.
+There's no magic button; just start small, stay consistent, and you can make great improvements to your focus and memory.

 Research shows these daily habits can enhance cognitive performance and mental clarity.
 Let's dive right into them.